 State law provides no guidance on lowering flags to half-staff.
-Local governments have the authority to lower the U.S. and Washington State flags, along with any other flags, although many local governments have no policy specifically addressing this issue.
+Local governments have the authority to lower the U.S. and Washington State flags, along with any other flags.
 Generally, it is custom for local governments to follow the lead of the state and federal governments when the president or governor orders flags to be flown at half-staff.
 Whenever the U.S. flag is flown at half-staff, the state flag should also be flown at half-staff.

-The governor orders flags lowered to half-staff to commemorate the passing of notable individuals, as well as the following events:
+The governor orders flags lowered to half-staff to commemorate the passing of notable individuals, as well as certain specified days of remembrance.

 Practice Tip: You can sign up to be notified by email when the governor directs flags to be lowered to half-staff.